 Once set right, This is one thing that can put things in their perspective.
 Make lots of decisions much more accessible.
 Remember that it may not happen in one sitting, and you may want to take your time with this exercise.

 Ideas and tools in the book will help you with guidelines to set this right.

 Strategy #2 – Create Quarterly S.M.A.R.
 T Goals –

 If you are like me, who looks for actionable in every book I read, This point can be your biggest takeaway.
-I always struggled with this, not anymore.
+I always struggled with this, but not anymore.